Skip to content

 Best World Religion Children's Books

-32 Great Children’s Books on World Religions
+36 Great Children’s Books on World Religions

-Posted on May 6, 2012February 17, 2025 by Pragmatic Mom
+Posted on May 6, 2012November 2, 2025 by Pragmatic Mom

 The very excellent and funny blogger Craftwhack (where irony meets creativity and explodes) asked me to come up with a list of religious and/or spiritual books for kids.
 It’s funny because I have had this list as a “draft” for over a year.
-I’m not sure if I am exactly qualified to post on best world religion books for kids because I rarely grace the inside of a church these days and my background in religious studies is spotty, to say the least.
+I’m not sure if I am exactly qualified to post on the best world religion books for kids because I rarely grace the inside of a church these days, and my background in religious studies is spotty, to say the least.
 My list now has 30 Great Children’s Books on World Religions.

 My mom is Buddhist and taught at a Buddhist Sunday school before she got married.
 She’s Japanese and was forced to relocate during WWII since she was so obviously a threat to U. S. security.
 She and her family landed in a remote part of Utah; we think near where there was underground testing for nuclear weapons.
 Her neighbors were friendly and spent a lot of time debating the merits of the Mormon religion to her versus Buddhism in an attempt to convert her.

 My father, as an immigrant from mainland China, was not religious.
 Still, he wasn’t opposed to us kids being exposed to religion.
 We went volunteer basis only, to the local Presbyterian church down the street.
-My parents were happy to drop me off and pick me up but I always thought it was weird that they weren’t in church when I was at Sunday school.
+My parents were happy to drop me off and pick me up, but I always thought it was weird that they weren’t in church when I was at Sunday school.
 To be honest, I was only there for the comic books.
 One comic book a week would be handed as a take-home keepsake for each class attended.
-It was on the Bible, of course, but I loved the Old Testament stories.
+It was in the Bible, of course, but I loved the Old Testament stories.
 The power of graphic novels!

 There were always Buddhist services that my family attended for weddings and funerals.
-And, as Buddhism dictates, there are anniversaries of one’s dead relatives that are additional services held each year and we always went to those.
+And, as Buddhism dictates, there are anniversaries of one’s dead relatives that are additional services held each year, and we always went to those.
 It wasn’t until years later that I realized that there were also services held in English!
-Not only was it boring to sit through an entire service in Japanese but we never got the jokes.
+Not only was it boring to sit through an entire service in Japanese, but we never got the jokes.
 We’d have to elbow my mom and ask, “What did he say?”
-There were a few messages that I remember from Buddhist services and they always seemed to revolve around the lotus flower which, from climbing from the bottom of the muddy pond to bloom, was a message that was both poetic and inspiring.
+There were a few messages that I remember from Buddhist services, and they always seemed to revolve around the lotus flower, which, from climbing from the bottom of the muddy pond to bloom, was a message that was both poetic and inspiring.

 world religion books for kids, best books for kids on religion, religious books for kids, teaching kids spirituality, spirituality and kids, children and religion, religion and kids

-In 2nd grade, I made a new best friend Wendy, who was Mormon.
+In 2nd grade, I made a new best friend, Wendy, who was Mormon.
 I learned to cross my arms and bow in the religious classes that I religiously attended.
-I’m not sure why I went but it was enjoyable enough.
-They didn’t require me to memorize the chapters of the Bible which is what my old Sunday school seemed fixated on.
+I’m not sure why I went, but it was enjoyable enough.
+They didn’t require me to memorize the chapters of the Bible, which is what my old Sunday school seemed fixated on.

 By high school, my close friend Natalie took me to a few Catholic masses.
 Catholicism continues to baffle me.
 And I always felt outed and isolated by not being able to receive the cracker.
 Not to mention that everyone had to step over me to get in and out of their seats.
-The rituals of Catholics must be comforting but as an outsider, it was like being in a foreign country.
+The rituals of Catholics must be comforting, but as an outsider, it was like being in a foreign country.

-My husband worships at the church of golf and I can understand that.
+My husband worships at the church of golf, and I can understand that.
 It’s a religious experience for him to commune on the golf course, and definitely more so on some courses than others.
 Water views seem to have the closest connection to god for him, as do well-designed holes by Robert Trent Jones.

-I do think that the Bible is as important as reading classics or Shakespeare and so, my only real effort in religious studies, has been to find children’s books on religion including the Bible, and read them to my kids, usually under protest.
-Still, my oldest likes the Book of Ruth too!
+I do think that the Bible is as important as reading classics or Shakespeare, and so, my only real effort in religious studies has been to find children’s books on religion, including the Bible, and read them to my kids, usually under protest.
+Still, my oldest likes the Book of Ruth, too!

 What books are you using to teach your kids about spirituality?
 Please share!